cjpjwa/simple-web-template/README.md

 # simple-web-template
-Simple Web Templae provides a basic HTML and CSS template for responsive web sites
+Simple Web Template provides a static, basic and simple HTML and CSS template for responsive web sites.
+The focus is on:

+- Text-based web sites.
+- Fast loading on different devices.
+- Minimalistic and responsive design.